 Love as the Central Ethical Command

 Whether love brings about the lover’s happiness or whether it is a threat to her happiness is an important question for Christians.
 After all, a central feature of Christian ethics is the command to be a loving person.
 In all three synoptic gospels Jesus affirms that the greatest commandments are to love God with the whole self and to love one’s neighbor as the self.2 In John 13:34 the command to love one another is the distinctive new command of the new covenant.
 In 1 Corinthians 13 love is portrayed as superior to all the spiritual gifts and even superior to the great spiritual virtues of faith and hope.
 Developing the virtue of love is a central Christian moral concern.
+Signs point to the Christian understanding of love being closer to Shakespeare’s many splendored thing.

 “Benevolence alone is not love.”